Master of Counselling, Site-based (Canada)

 What's involved in the application for admission to the MOC?

 In addition to standard graduate admissions requirements, the faculty hold comprehensive interviews to screen potential candidates.
 Our interview process occurs on-site as part of EDCE 525, Introduction to Canadian Counselling, a prerequisite course taught prior to final admissions decisions (usually in late May).
-Final admissions decisions will be made by June 1.
+Final admissions decisions will be made after completion of the intro course.

 The range of life experiences and education backgrounds of our students contributes to the rich diversity of our cohorts and this we value highly.
 As scientist-practitioners, we also honor the rich traditions and knowledge bases of the psychology profession.
 Although a bachelor's degree in psychology is not a pre-requisite for admission to the site-based Master of Counselling program, it is highly recommended.
 For applicants without said degree, a reading list will be provided and students must pass a knowledge-base competency exam prior to advancement to candidacy.
 Contact the Counselor Education department at 1-800-533-2554 or 509-313-3501 for more information.